 10. Tipping awkwardly (too much or too little)

 A few rough benchmarks travellers find genuinely useful: 10–15% in restaurants if service isn’t already added, 100–200 MAD per day for a private guide, 50–100 MAD per day for a driver, 20–50 MAD for the riad team at checkout, and 5–20 MAD for hammam attendants and small services.
 Tipping isn’t compulsory, but it’s how a meaningful chunk of Morocco’s hospitality economy actually pays its bills.
+Keep those small notes handy so you’re never stuck tipping with a 200-dirham bill you can’t break.

 11. Taking photos without asking